Condition: Brain injury

 Key Exclusion Criteria:

-- Hemodynamic instability (systolic blood pressure <80 mm Hg despite aggressive management)
+- Hemodynamic instability (systolic BP <80 mm Hg despite aggressive management)

 - Preexisting neurological disability or condition that confounds outcome determination